developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutAdvancedScanningAPI/index.md

     ![img](../../images/AdvancedScanningTutorialImages/on_opened_method.jpg)

-11. To get rid of error, we will create `enumerateScannerDevices` that will get all the scanner devices that a Symbol Android device supports with the default one selected first.
-It uses `getSupportedDevicesInfo` method on `barcodeManager` instance that returns a list of supported scanner devices for that particular Symbol device.
+11. To get rid of error, we will create `enumerateScannerDevices` that will get all the scanner devices that a Zebra Android device supports with the default one selected first.
+It uses `getSupportedDevicesInfo` method on `barcodeManager` instance that returns a list of supported scanner devices for that particular Zebra device.
 We will then iterate through this list, get the friendly names of each scanner device and add them to our list with those names to show user in Device Spinner.

 		:::java
 		// Go through and get the available scanner devices